serebrov/serebrov.github.io-hugo/content/posts/2020-11-21-mitosis-keyboard-first-impressions.md

 1. The battery in the right side didn't hold in the right half, I put aluminum foil under it to keep it in place.

-Seems to work good now, but is it safe to do and to go like this in the long term?
+Seems to work well now, but is it safe to do and to go like this in the long term?
 Maybe there is a better way to fix this?

 Here is how [the battery with foil looks](/mitosis/Mitosis.Battery.jpg).